 - Feature 2: NER parsed color vector (if present) from Query similarity with product color fields.

 - Feature 3: String length of the Query

 - Feature 4: String length of the Name of the product

 And So on … [ Typically a feature set goes about 100-300 features.]

 These feature sets can hold a huge number of features ranging from a few hundred to thousands.
 All the features can almost always be classified into 3 buckets:

 - Product/Document Features (Feature 4)

 Based on these features and the given Ground Truth targets [clickstream scores] we can train a LambdaMart model to rank our products based on the nDCG scores.

 Thus, we can now have a mathematical cost function [lambda] which can be optimized to reduce the error [ Increase the nDCG score ] associated with the ideal placement versus random placements, where the ideal placements are governed by the click stream data and are more intelligent in nature

-There can be vast complexity in designing, processing and storing advanced feature sets, and it is beyond the scope of this article to dive into the implementation or mathematical formulation of these techniques.
-Hope this article provides an idea about how Learning to Rank systems can be helpful for an eCommerce platform and how Unbxd can help any platform to reap the rewards.
+There can be vast complexity in designing, processing, and storing advanced feature sets, and it is beyond the scope of this article to dive into the implementation or mathematical formulation of these techniques.
+Hope this article provides an idea about how Learning to Rank systems can be helpful for an eCommerce platform and how Unbxd can help any platform reap the rewards.